NickPyae/oh-integration/open-horizon-integration/hub/04-configure-anax.md

 ```

 Export KUIPER_IP and KUIPER_PORT as environment variables to host shell environment so that these env variables can be injected into app-init container during runtime.

+NOTE: Replace `x.x.x.x` with the actual IP address of the machine running kuiper rule engine service.

 ``` bash
 export KUIPER_IP=x.x.x.x